 For Evo subscribers, system evaluates the number of SITA RES subclasses in accordance with section 10.1.2 of UC for Evo Schedule Change Orchestration, flagging the ICRs that violated the limit and marking the Booking Limits to exclude during subsequent publication.

+For Evo subscribers, system detects any non-excluded Booking Limits which would result in duplicate POS Limits in accordance with the rules defined in section 2.1.8 of HIAS DEFD for Inventory Handoff, marking such BLs for subsequent exclusion during publication and flagging the ICR in case such BLs are present.

+Rule: the following message is appended to the schedule change task details in case there are any BLs excluded due to duplicate POS: 'Duplicate POS have been assigned to the following flights: <list of flight numbers>'

 System sets the status of the current ICR to Protected.
 Note: this step is skipped if none of the ICR’s legs and segments has changes significant to affect inventory.